Cube-OS/cubeOS/docs/mission-dev/index.rst

 4. Scheduling Tasks
 -------------------

-Applications in KubOS are generally designed to be single purpose and run relatively quickly.
+Applications in CubeOS are generally designed to be single purpose and run relatively quickly.
 The application itself should not be concerned with when or how often it is run.
 That is where the scheduler comes in.
 We rely on the :ref:`scheduler service <scheduler-service>` to schedule application execution at designated times or at pre-defined intervals.